The 15 Best Home Decor Brands the Livingetc Team Keeps Bookmarked — Plus Our Fave Buys

 Best for uplifting paint colors: Benjamin Moore

-It's uncanny the number of the world's best designers who have recommended Benjamin Moore to me.
-Robert Stilin, Brigette Romanek and Sara Cukerbaum - to name a few - have all picked various hues as their top shades of the moment.
-And while Robert went for a lavender, Brigette for a cream and Sara for a black, they all have a richness to them which helps to make a room feel energized.
-And more importantly, energizing.
+It's uncanny how many of the world's best designers love Benjamin Moore.
+Robert Stilin, Brigette Romanek and Sara Cukerbaum — to name a few — have all highlighted various hues as their top shades of the moment.
+And while Robert went for a lavender, Brigette for a cream and Sara for a black, each has a richness that energizes a room.

 The editor's pick of what to buy from Benjamin Moore

-What if I was to tell you that yes, you can have a cream rug despite owning a dog/child/clumsy life partner?
-Ruggable's design-forward selection of area rugs are all machine washable and come out brilliantly.
-As someone with two puppies and two Ruggable rugs, I can vouch for how life-saving (or at least decor-saving) this is.
+What if we told you that yes, you can have a cream rug, despite owning a dog/child/clumsy life partner?
+Ruggable's design-forward selection of area rugs are all machine-washable and come out brilliantly.

 The editor's pick of what to buy from Ruggable

-For big names from the fashion world, it's best to turn to Saks Fifth Avenue, long the preferred mega-retailer of choice for the globe's most renowned fashion houses.
-Of course, you can also find products from high-profile interior designers among the many listings, but if you're looking for Ralph Lauren candles or Dolce and Gabbana dishware, this is the place to go.
+For big names from the clothing world, it's best to turn to Saks Fifth Avenue, long the preferred mega-retailer of choice for the globe's most renowned fashion houses.
+Of course, you can also find products from high-profile interior designers among the many listings; If you're looking for Ralph Lauren candles or Dolce and Gabbana dishware, this is the place to go.

 The editor's pick of what to buy from Saks Fifth Avenue